gabrielef/shut-up/README.md

 Available levels are: trace, debug, info, log, warn, error.
 Default is `error`.

-The below table shows the output of each level.
+The below table shows the output for each level.

 |                   | **error** | **warn** | **log** | **info** | **debug** | **trace** |
 |-------------------|-----------|----------|---------|----------|-----------|-----------|